grafana/metrictank/devdocs/expr.md

 another processing step may require the same input data.

 function implementations:
-* must not modify existing slices
+* must not modify existing slices or maps or other composite datastructures (at the time of writing, it's only slices/maps)
-* should use the pool to get new slices in which to store their new/modified data.
+* should use the pool to get new slices in which to store their new/modified datapoints.
 * should add said new slices into the cache so it can later be cleaned

 ## consolidateBy